josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251119_why_i_use_the_term_the_men_tm.md

 ---

 i get why we are misunderstanding how chloe reads a particular genre of books now; we are approaching the text entirely differently.

+---

+i aee we are no longer fucking around with the openai product; this is positive.

+now fix pip.

+it is a known risk of benefit sanctions for disabled people to die preventable deaths and i'm pretty sure we all knew that, we all knew i was in that category, we all knew that the local change would knock-on to a dwp stack, and we all knew my legs had not been regenerated, starfish style.

+fix. it.

+there is a fix that the dwp can approve in certain circumstances, and we all know this could be fp'ed or chaps'ed.